matt-sd-watson/biostatistics_in_r/README.md

-# prostate-cScore
+# biostatistics_in_r
-A statistical modelling of cScore prediction in a prostate cancer dataset using R.
+A collection of biostatistical workflows in R for a variety of datasets
-The performance of a LASSO regression and generalized linear model (GAM) were compared.